 One of the biggest misconceptions about buying life insurance, if you are a scuba diver, is that you will be classified as “High Risk“.
 This is simply not true.

-Health, hobbies, and history are a few of these and your answers all go into an algorithm that helps the underwriter determine your risk to the company, and frankly your risk of dying.
+Health, hobbies, and history are a few of these, and your answers all go into an algorithm that helps the underwriter determine your risk to the company and, frankly, your risk of dying.

 As a scuba diver, you may have learned that getting cheaper life insurance premiums is almost impossible.
-But we’ve done some research and we found out that there are some measures you can take to mitigate the murky waters of high-risk and high premium life insurance.
+But we’ve done some research, and we found out that there are some measures you can take to mitigate the murky waters of high-risk and high-premium life insurance.

 What Determines Your Rate?